Nourished by Nic

 • In a small bowl mix together topping ingredients until a crumble forms, set aside.

-• In a separate small microwave safe dish combine berry filling ingredients and stir.
+• In a separate small microwave safe dish add berries.
+Microwave for 1 minute to soften the berries.

 • Carefully spread the topping over the berry filling.
-Microwave for about 2-3 minutes until top is a little crispy and filling looks cooked (start watching carefully at 1 min 30 seconds as every microwave is different).
+Microwave for about 2 minutes until top is golden brown and the filling is bubbling (start watching carefully at 1 min 30 seconds as every microwave is different).

-• Carefully remove form microwave (it will be hot!) and top with ice cream
+• Carefully remove from microwave (it will be hot!) and top with ice cream, whipped cream or yogurt!

 Leave a Reply Cancel reply